 FOR SINGLE USE ONLY.
-This device is designed, intended, and distributed for SINGLE USE ONLY.
-DO NOT RE-STERILZE OR REUSE THIS DEVICE.
-There are no data to support the sterility, non-pryorgonicity, and functionality of the device after reprocessing.
-Exposure of the bioprosthesis or container to irradiation, steam, ethylene oxide, or other chemical sterilants will render the bioprosthesis unit for use.
-Stora that can could lead to illness or an adverse event, as the device may not function as originally intended.
+This device is designed, intended, and distributed for single use only.
+Do not re-sterilize or reuse this device.
+There are no data to support the sterility, nonpyrogenicity, and functionality of the device after reprocessing.
+Exposure of the bioprosthesis or container to irradiation, steam, ethylene oxide, or other chemical sterilants will render the bioprosthesis unfit for use.